MachineLemonade/docs/docs/cli-getting-started.md

 AIRFLOW__CORE__MAX_ACTIVE_RUNS=3
 ```

-**Note:** Be sure your configuration names match up with the version of Airflow you're using.
+3. Make sure your configuration names match up with the version of Airflow you're using.

-While the CLI will look for `.env` by default, you may also specify multiple .env files if you have different settings you need to toggle between.
+4. The CLI will look for `.env` by default, but if you have different settings you need to toggle between and want to specify multiple .env files, you can do following:

 ```
 my_project